This document describes low-level details on how WAL mode is implemented on unix and windows.

 |96..135||Checkpoint Information and Locks|

-Individual fields of the shm header are all unsigned integers in the native byte-order of the host machine.
+Individual fields of the shm header, except for the salt values copied from the WAL header, are unsigned integers in the native byte-order of the host machine.
+The salt values are exact copies from the WAL header and are in whatever byte order is used by the WAL file.
 The size of integers may be 8, 16, 32, or 64 bits.
 A detailed breakout of the individual fields of the shm header follows:

 |4..7||Unused padding space.
 Must be zero.|